Have you been diagnosed with PCOS and want to get pregnant? Are you imagining a bleak future where pregnancy is just not possible for you?

 Many women struggle without ever knowing what’s really behind their infertility or other frustrating symptoms.
 The lack of education about PCOS can be disheartening, but fortunately, a little understanding can go a long way.

 Some of the most common side effects of PCOS aside from infertility include:

 - Weight gain: Women with PCOS may notice weight gain without an obvious reason why.

-- Hair loss: Thinning hair or hair loss could be a sign of PCOS when paired with other symptoms.
+- Hair loss: Thinning hair or hair loss, particularly on the scalp, could be a sign of PCOS when paired with other symptoms.
 This can also be the result of poor health or stress.

 - Excessive bleeding and cramping: Periods are often reported to be much worse if you suffer from PCOS.
 Luckily, there are treatments available if your period is beginning to disrupt your daily life.

 - Irregular cycles: On the other hand, trying to get pregnant while you have irregular cycles can make you feel like you’re on a monthly roller coaster you never signed up for.

 - Skin problems: Acne, skin tags, and even discoloration can happen if you have PCOS.

 If you’re concerned you may have PCOS and that it could explain your infertility, ask your health practitioner about it.
 They’ll be able to put your mind at ease and discuss possible treatment options with you.